By: Author John Cunningham. Published: 2020/11/17 at 5:14 pm

-Teng 1/2 Torque wrench, fantastic tool I use it every day and mine is still going strong.
+Teng 1/2 Torque wrench is a fantastic tool.
+I use it every day, and mine are still going strong.
 A torque wrench is advised for tightening components such as flywheel nuts and blades.
 The torque spec of these components is very important.
 Picture links to Amazon.com.
 If you’re buying a torque wrench, check out my review of Teng torque wrench, it’s the wrench I use.

 Ratchet Tool Set

-This set carries both metric and standard sockets and that’s important, because some mowers will have both type of fastener sizes.
-Set includes spark plug sockets.
-Picture links to Amazon.com
+This set carries both metric and standard sockets, and that’s important because some mowers will have both types of fastener sizes.
+The set includes spark plug sockets.
+Picture links to Amazon.com.

 I love DeWalt, they make quality tools.
 This heavy-duty but lightweight 1/2-inch impact wrench makes short work of stubborn bolts like flywheel nuts and rusty blade fasteners.
 Up to 700 ft-lbs of torque on tap, I keep one in the trunk of our family car, which makes a flat almost enjoyable.
 Picture links to Amazon.com.